platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 See the [activity log](/integrations/overview.md#debugging-integrations) documentation for further details.

-To get more readable output of a variable you're trying to debug, you can make `JSON.stringify` use human-friendly formatting.
+To get a more readable output of a variable you're trying to debug, you can make `JSON.stringify` use human-friendly formatting.

 ```javascript
 console.log(JSON.stringify(project, null, 2));